AmritPatel/buildtoolWiki/Parameter-Details.md

 ## Basic Settings

 #### Build Path Options
-**Base Build Folder** - The base path where all builds will be output.
-Relative or absolute path.
-Relative paths are relative to the unity project's base folder.
+**Base Build Folder** - The base path where all builds are created.
+Can be a relative or absolute path.
+Relative paths are relative to the Unity project's base folder.

 **Build Path** - The path for each new build.
 If the path isn't unique, the previous build will be deleted.
 Recognized tokens for the build path:
 * `$YEAR` - The current year in "yyyy" format.